This post contains affiliate links. Please see our disclosure policy.

 Step 1: Make the Salted Caramel Sauce.
 Cook sugar until it melts, then whisk in butter and heavy cream.
 This caramel comes together in just 10 minutes!
 Set aside to cool while you make everything else.
 This can be made up to 1 week ahead.

 Step 3: Make the Cake Batter.
 Cream together butter and sugar in a large bowl.
-Add the wet ingredients – the egg, sour cream, milk, and vanilla extract.
-Add the dry ingredients last, mixing just until the last streaks of flour disappear.
-You’ll have a slightly thick batter.
+Add the wet ingredients – egg, sour cream, milk, and vanilla extract.
+Add the dry ingredients last, mixing just until the flour disappears.

 Step 4: Make the Crumb Topping.
 Whisk together melted butter, granulated sugar, and brown sugar.
 Add flour and spices and gently stir until large crumbs form.

-Step 5: Assemble & Bake.
+Step 5: Assemble.
 Spread half the cake batter in your prepared pan.
 Sprinkle on a brown sugar and cinnamon mixture to make a cinnamon sugar ripple.
 Add the remaining cake batter, then the apples, then the crumb topping.

 Expert Success Tips: